14 Life-Changing Experiences You Can Only Have in Namibia

 Dune 7 is not just awesomely inspiring to look at but also rates as the highest sand dune in the world.
 It is taller than The Shard in London and features attractive hues that range from sandy brown to shades of yellow and orange, depending on the position of the sun.
 Taking a hike up to its peaks is a mind blowing experience and truly unique.
 If you get to the top reward yourself with a moment to catch your breathe as you take in the epic beauty of mother nature.

-takes visitors on the trip of a lifetime as it ensconces them in ultra-modern surrounds and plush upholstery while travelling through Namibia’s central highlands towards Swakopmund on the Atlantic coast.
+This luxurious train takes visitors on the trip of a lifetime as it ensconces them in ultra-modern surrounds and plush upholstery while travelling through Namibia’s central highlands towards Swakopmund on the Atlantic coast.
 It makes for a fabulous and unique weekend getaway while those looking for a longer trip can take the seven day option that includes game drives in the Etosha National Park.
 Rates include accommodation in the coaches, meals and selected excursions.

 Fish River Canyon